ovonpape/esphome_universal-remote/setup.md

 ### Creating a Dashboard to Control Devices

-You can create a user interface in Home Assistant to trigger these scripts easily.
+You can create a user interface in Home Assistant to trigger these commands.
 In the example setup, one dashboard page per remote is created (e.g., TV, AVR).
 The layout uses the [Mushroom](https://github.com/piitaya/lovelace-mushroom) custom cards from HACS for a clean and modern interface.

 Example dashboard configurations are provided: